abipalli/semioverse/README.md

 The meta-circularity and homoiconicity allow for oxels to be incredibly expressive and dynamic.
 You can create new operations, alter existing ones, or change the control flow entirely, all within the structure of the oxels themselves.
 In other words, the oxels and their relationships are both the structure and the manipulation of the structure.
 This dynamic nature opens up a vast potential for complex, self-modifying, and self-adaptive systems.

-And because each Idea forms a graph rooted at itself, oxels can represent not just objects, but entire worlds of objects, each with their own relationships and rules.
+And because each Oxel forms a graph rooted at itself, oxels can represent not just objects, but entire worlds of objects, each with their own relationships and rules.
 This encapsulation allows for multiple "perspectives" to exist simultaneously within the same oxel structure, with each perspective being a possible interpretation of the structure.

 For example, let's say you have an oxel representing a game state.
 Within this oxel, there might be sub-oxels representing the players, the board, and the rules.
 But this same structure could be interpreted from a different perspective, where the "players" are just mathematical entities, the "board" is an array of values, and the "rules" are a set of logical operations.

-In other words, Ideas make it possible to capture not just the "what" of data, but also the "how" and "why".
+In other words, Oxels make it possible to capture not just the "what" of data, but also the "how" and "why".
 And because these perspectives are all interconnected within the oxel structure, changes to one perspective imminantly propagate to others.
 This makes oxels a powerful tool for modeling complex systems and processes, and for understanding how different aspects of a system influence each other.

 But perhaps the most exciting thing about oxels is that they are not limited to representing existing concepts and relationships.
 Because oxels can be combined and recombined in endless ways, they are also a powerful tool for creating new concepts and discovering new relationships.